Tournament regulation

 § 13.
 Protests and penalties

-Any and all protest must be made in writing by the team manager no later than 90 minutes after the match is finished.
-Protests must be delivered to the secretariat, Gothia Kviberg Center.
+Any and all protests must be made in writing by the team manager no later than 90 minutes after the match is finished.
+Protests must be delivered to the competition center at Kviberg Arena.
 A protest fee of 2000 SEK will be paid at that time.
 This fee will be returned if the protest is approved.

 § 14.
 Match penalty

-Match penalty 2 leads to immediate suspension and automatically to suspension in the next match.
+Mild Match penalty (earlier M2) leads to immediate suspension in the given match and automatically suspension in the next match.

-After match penalty 3, the consequence will be decided by the jury.
+Rough Match penalty (earlier M3), the consequence will be decided by the tournament jury and discipline committee.
 Minimum suspension is one match.

 § 15.
 Walk over

-Any team not appearing at the appointed time and place for a match without a valid excuse can be excluded from the tournament and all played matches will be annulled.
+Any team not appearing at the appointed time and place for a match without a valid excuse can be excluded from the tournament and might be charged with a penalty fee if extraordinary reasons are not given.
+The teams all played matches will be annulled.

 § 16.
 Playing program